beam-community/elixir-companies/README.md

 * [Findmypast](http://www.findmypast.co.uk/) ([Github](https://github.com/findmypast)) - Findmypast makes original historical documents available to search online, so that people can explore a collection of over two billion records find their ancestors and trace their family tree from the comfort of their own home worldwide.
 London, UK.

+#### Field Services

+* [Useful](http://www.getuseful.com/) - Useful is the job management app for field service companies, allowing users to see crew locations, send and receive work orders and manage their business through an iPad.
+We use Elixir in production for all of our API services.
+Boulder, Colorado.

 #### Fintech

 * [Kittysplit](https://kittysplit.com) - A webapp that alows easy splitting of group expenses.